 Note.
-For most people modified AGI is the same as federal AGI (line 37, Form 1040; line 21, Form 1040A; or line 4, Form 1040EZ).
+For most people modified AGI is the same as federal AGI (federal Form 1040/1040-SR, line 8b).
 Modified AGI is explained in detail in Chapter 3.
 If your qualifying child meets the tests to be a qualifying child of both you and any other person and you have the higher modified AGI, you meet this rule.
 If you do not have the higher modified AGI, you cannot claim the qualifying child for Indiana EIC purposes.